wrenoud/nos-fpm/markdown/chapter_7.md

 File Name:
 POSMV_09012004.nvm

-(Use File > Store POS Settings on PC)
+(Use File &gt; Store POS Settings on PC)

 GENERAL GUIDANCE
 The POS/MV uses a Right-Hand Orthogonal Reference System The right-hand orthogonal system defines the following:
-• The x-axis is in the fore-aft direction in the appropriate reference frame.
+* The x-axis is in the fore-aft direction in the appropriate reference frame.

-• The y-axis is perpendicular to the x-axis and points towards the right (starboard) side in the appropriate reference frame.
+* The y-axis is perpendicular to the x-axis and points towards the right (starboard) side in the appropriate reference frame.

-• The z-axis points downwards in the appropriate reference frame.
+* The z-axis points downwards in the appropriate reference frame.

 The POS/MV uses a Tate-Bryant Rotation Sequence
 Apply the rotation in the following order to bring the two frames of reference